jorgefcpinheiro/jorgefcpinheiro/README.md

 ### Hi, I'm Jorge Pinheiro! 👋

 - 🔭 I’m currently working on improving my skills with a degree in Informatic Engineering
-- 🌱 I’m currently learning the programming language Javascript
+- 🌱 I’m currently learning the programming language Javascript/Python
 - 📫 How to reach me: Instagram @jorgefcpinheiro